Translationally-Invariant Universal Quantum Hamiltonians in 1D: Applications to Holography

 we have $|\phi| = \BigO(R\tau^R) = \BigO(n \log n)$.
 The number of boundary spins in the final Hamiltonian therefore scales as $\BigO(n \log n)$.
 The final boundary Hamiltonian is a $\left(\Delta, \epsilon, \eta \right)$-simulation of $\Hbulk$.

-In order to preserve entanglement wedge reconstruction~\cite{Pastawski:2015}, the location of the ``physical'' spins on the Turing machine work tape has to match the location of the original boundary spins.
-So, instead of the input tape at the beginning of the $\MPE$ computation containing the state of the physical spins, followed by a string of $\ket{0}$s, the two are interspersed.
-Information about which points on the input tape contain states of the physical spins can be included in the description of the Hamiltonian to be simulated.
+In order to preserve entanglement wedge reconstruction~\cite{Pastawski:2015}, the location of the spins containing the input state on the Turing machine work tape has to match the location of the original boundary spins.
+So, instead of the input tape at the beginning of the $\MPE$ computation containing the input state, followed by a string of $\ket{0}$s, the two are interspersed.
+Information about which points on the input tape contain the input state can be included in the description of the Hamiltonian to be simulated.

 It is immediate from the definition of the greedy entanglement wedge~\cite[Definition 8]{Pastawski:2015} that bulk local operators in $\mathcal{E}(A)$ can be reconstructed on $A$.
 The boundary observables/measurements $\{M'\}$ corresponding to bulk observables/measurements $\{M\}$ which have the same outcome, because by definition simulations preserve the outcome of all measurements.
 The claim follows. \end{proof}